 Education, in one way or another, has always been a part of my life.
 I trained as a Primary School teacher and taught for twelve years.
 After a career change to become a Company Secretary, I replied to an advert which invited people to become Community Governors.
 That was in 1993 and since then I have had different roles in Suffolk and one in North London.
 I feel it a privilege to be able to play a part in ensuring that every child receives the best possible education.
 It is especially good that I have been co-opted as a Governor at Herne Junior because I enjoy being able to contribute to the community in which I live.

 When not ‘governing’, I focus on my husband who is also retired, my two daughters who live locally and my three grandchildren.
-I play an active role in Petersfield’s Salvation Army.
-My piano-playing ability is also used weekly for other Community Group activities.
 The super power in my life is my Christian faith.

 Tony Markham (Headteacher)